mmmuscus/Shadow-Functions-Engine/README.md

 * **xCol:** This varaible holds the x coordinate of the cell.
 * **yRow:** This varaible holds the y coordinate of the cell.

-**How it's done & notes:** Checks for all of the 8 cells that are beside this one if theese conditions apply.
+**How it's done & notes:** Checks for all of the 8 cells that are beside this one if these conditions apply.
 The function also checks for the cell that is given to it whan called, but this is not a problem since we will oly call this function for cells that are not in view.
 #### 3.4.5.14. mapIsEdgeCalculation
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp